JamaicaF/cloudcast/README.md

 # Cloudcast README

+Cloudcast is a fullstack music streaming web application inspired by [Mixcloud](https://www.mixcloud.com/).
+Users can upload and listen to radio shows, DJ mixes, podcasts, and other long-form audio content.

 [Cloudcast live site](https://cloudcast1.herokuapp.com/)

-Cloudcast is a fullstack music streaming web application inspired by [Mixcloud](https://www.mixcloud.com/).
-Users can upload and listen to radio shows and DJ mixes.
+Users can:
+- Freely access and listen to a variety of streaming audio programming
+- Create, update, and delete their own audio programs after creating a personal user account

+Cloudcast is and will remain open source.

 [View the Cloudcast wiki](https://github.com/JamaicaF/cloudcast/wiki)

-Users can:
-- Freely access and listen to streaming audio content
-- Create, update and delete their own audio programs after creating a personal user account

-### Technologies Used:
+## Technologies Used:

 In building the application, I employed:
 - React